XingjianL/UE5Sim_colcon_ws/README.md

 This instruction is in progress, there could be error messages for missing dependencies.

+Check `environment_configuration.txt` for the order of commands to set up in a fresh WSL Ubuntu2204 environment

 ### ROS2-Humble
 1. Follow instructions here [https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)